Who needs auto insurance/why should I buy it?

 Washington state's mandatory auto insurance law

-Washington state's mandatory auto insurance law (www.app.leg.wa.gov) requires anyone who drives a motor vehicle in our state to do one of the three following options:
+Washington state's mandatory auto insurance law (leg.wa.gov), which is under the authority of the Washington State Department of Licensing (www.dol.wa.gov), requires anyone who drives a motor vehicle in our state to do one of the three following options:

 1. Carry liability insurance with liability limits of at least: